sginsbur06/gnsTrade/README.md

 # Introduction

-A time-boxed security review of the **EMP Fusion** protocol was done by **Reviewer**, with a focus on the security aspects of the application's implementation.
+A security review of the **EMP Fusion** protocol was done by **Reviewer**, with a focus on the security aspects of the application's implementation.

 The objective of the assessment was to:
 - Identify potential security vulnerabilities within the smart contracts.